Alternate Monk

 Way of the Shadow Arts

 While most traditional martial artists value honorable tactics and combat styles, disciples of the Shadow Arts exploit every weakness, no matter how dishonorable.
-Assassins, spies, and infiltrators, Shadow Monks twist darkness to their advantage and will only strike when their success is absolutely assured.
+Assassins and spies, Shadow Monks only strike if success is absolutely assured.

 Eyes of Night